Saline Tattoo Removal: Why it’s the most effective way to remove a Tattoo

 3. Unlike laser, saline removal is not color-specific.
 So, you can remove varying tattoo colors from your skin with this method.

 4. Saline solutions remove ink from the body.
-On the other hand, laser treatment breaks the ink into smaller fragments and left for the body to get rid of it.
+On the other hand, laser session breaks the ink into smaller fragments and left for the body to get rid of it.
 Research suggests the pigment may stay in the lymphatic system.

 5. With saline tattoo removal, you can get another tattoo over that in the same place once it’s healed up.